Bell, Queensland: History

 The name Wonga may refer to the Wonga windmill.

-Originally the area around what is now known as Bell was known at Cattle Creek and was part of a large land holding called Jimbour Station.
+Originally the area around what is now known as Bell was known as Cattle Creek and was part of a large land holding called Jimbour Station.
 In the 1870s, the area was opened up for closer settlement and Angus & Christina McPhee from Scotland became the first European settlers nearest to what would become the village of Bell.
 Over time other families - including Bellingham, Bradley, Edwards, Ensor, McClelland Rush and Walker - settled in the vicinity of Cattle Creek and in 1878 a school was established at Maida Hill to cater for these families.
 The first use of "Bell" as a town name was in mid-1905 however it was still inter-changeable with Cattle Creek as a description of the general area.

-In April 1906, the Bell Branch railway line was opened linking to the Western railway line at Dalby with the following (now-abandoned) stations within the locality:
+In May 1906, the Bell Branch railway line was opened linking to the Western railway line at Dalby with the following (now-abandoned) stations within the locality: